Vonng/pigsty/docs/v-infra.md

 `ansible_host` is the most typical of the ansible connection parameters.
 Usually, as long as the user can access the target machine via `ssh <name>`, configuring the `ansible_host` variable for the instance with a value of `<name>`, and other common Ansible SSH connection parameters are shown below:

-> - ansible_host :   Specify here the IP, hostname or SSH alias of the target machine
+> - ansible_host:   Specify here the IP, hostname, or SSH alias of the target machine
 >
-> - ansible_port :   Specify a different SSH port than 22
+> - ansible_port:   Specify a different SSH port than 22
 >
 > - ansible_user :   Specify the username to use for SSH
 >
-> - ansible_ssh_pass :   SSH password (Do not store plaintext, and input from the keyboard can be specified by the -k parameter)
+> - ansible_ssh_pass:   SSH password (Do not store plaintext, and input from the keyboard can be specified by the -k parameter)
 >
 > - ansible_ssh_private_key_file :    SSH private key path
 >